How to properly run a ZEP experiment in the lab

 Step 5.
 Create an output file.

-After you have tested your last participant for the moment, you should create an output file.
+After you have tested your last participant for the moment, you should create an output file for the response data.
 To do so, go back to the terminal and type zepdbextract (when running a ZEP1 experiment) or zepdb2extract (when running a ZEP2 experiment).
 This code will create one or more .csv-files in your local experiment folder.

 NOTE: This command only creates output for completed test sessions!
 If you had to abort a test session halfway for whatever reason, you will not see these results in the output file.